AI Agents on monday.com

 Agent left panel chat

-Use the agent chat on the left side panel to ask the agent builder, about your agent's abilities, troubleshooting questions, make any changes you need, and upload any files or boards as context until you are satisfied with your final result.
+Use the agent chat on the left side panel to ask the agent builder about your agent's abilities, troubleshooting questions, make any changes you need, and upload any files or boards as context until you are satisfied with your final result.

 The agent chat will guide you through the entire building experience, suggesting improvements, additional context to add, and when you can run a simulation to test out the agent.
 Not sure what can be done?
 Ask the agent what it can and cannot do directly!

 It will point out to you what is missing, what you can add to your agents, and will let you know about any missing information.
-If you have any questions, you can of course ask, but you do not need to decide on your own how to best optimize your agent if you are unsure, the chat is there to help you.
+If you have any questions, you can of course ask, but you do not need to decide on your own how to best optimize your agent.
+If you are unsure, the chat is there to help you.

 Brain tab